MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/ml-prediction-mgmt/ml-prediction-management-get-started.md

 The experiments are available in the [Cortana Intelligence Gallery](https://go.microsoft.com/fwlink/?linkid=828352):

 * Forecasting Model for [!INCLUDE[d365fin_long](../includes/d365fin_long_md.md)]
-* Late Payment Prediction Model for for [!INCLUDE[d365fin_long](../includes/d365fin_long_md.md)]
+* Late Payment Prediction Model for [!INCLUDE[d365fin_long](../includes/d365fin_long_md.md)]

 ### About the Codeunits We Provide
 You can use the following codeunits when you build your own extension:

-* Codeunit 2003 for payment predictions
+* Codeunit 2003 for predictions
-* Codeunit  <!--Need the codeunit number.
+* Codeunit 2000 for time series management  <!--Need the codeunit number.
 Also, is this codeunit used for both sales and inventory forecasts and cash flow forecasts?-->

 ## Predictive Models
 ML Prediction Management uses a classification model.
 The goal of a classification model is to assign something to a predefined class, or category.
 These classes or categories are called "labels," and are defined when you train the model.
 For this API, we have two labels, **Late** and **On-Time.**